 The following day I called her and said that I would trade her cardigan for a date with me.

-It turned into a crazy tequila shot filled night ending with us huddled together in a corner talking at the Merc Bar.
+It turned into a crazy tequila shot filled night ending with us huddled together in a corner talking.

 We had our dream wedding in Big Sur, with no cell reception, barefoot and on the beach.

 Right after he proposed the lights of the Eiffel Tower lit up.

 From the moment I saw him, I had a crush on him.